Finding Ley Lines in Italy

-In Italy, there are several locations that have been associated with ley lines including Assisi, the Grimaldi caves and Mt.
+In Italy, there are several locations that have been associated as being dragon lines, mysterious energy pathways that link ancient monuments and sites of spiritual significance across the globe, including Assisi and parts of the Via Francigena, the Grimaldi caves and Mt.
 Etna in Sicily.

 Ancient people travelled along these lines, and likely connected places of power and ritual significance .
 Over time, these lines became pathways for spiritual energy that could be used to help guide travellers, farmers, and traders.